Ensono/amido.github.io/docs/nx/next/init-deployment.md

 <!-- markdownlint-disable MD041 -->

-### @ensono-stacks/next:infrastructure
+### @ensono-stacks/next:init-deployment

 <details>
-<summary>Configure Infrastructure for your Next project</summary>
+<summary>Configure Deployment & Infra for your Next project</summary>

-The infrastructure generator will provide all the necessary tools and setup ready to host your application in a Kubernetes Cluster.
+The deployment generator will provide all the necessary tools and setup ready to host your application in a Kubernetes Cluster.
 You can also choose to opt in to OpenTelemetry auto instrumentation.

 ## Prerequisites